 2021 saw an impressive number of new products for film photographers, despite the pandemic.
 2022 will be no different.
 Given that there are no extraordinary circumstances, the analogue market may continue to grow for another ten years.

 That growth may slow as the medium is likely to become progressively more expensive.
 But it’s likely to remain alive for many future generations.

 Should it come to a complete manufacturing collapse, there are methods for making photochemical emulsions at home.
 Assuming that we value this knowledge, it may be available to us indefinitely.

 In just a few years, I expect the mass market will just have phones, professionals will mostly use FF mirrorless and film cameras will outsell digital cameras.
 CaNikon etc. will either have to specialize, start making film cameras for enthusiasts again, or reinvent themselves.

 — Dan K as @ZDP189 on Twitter.

 For most photographers, the biggest difference between analogue and digital photography is the process.
 Digital photography is meant to interact with screens and digital devices.
 For a typical user, it is an instant result that can be shared worldwide within seconds.

-Analogue photography is created for being printed on paper.
+Analogue photography is created for print.
 A fast-paced film lab may be able to produce prints within an hour, which is on par with digital printers.
 Polaroid and Fuji instant film produces prints within minutes.
-A typical develop and scan order at a lab in 2019 can be fulfilled on the same day but may be delayed by the backlog and/or shipping if you are sending your film via mail.
+A typical develop and scan order at a lab in 2021 can be fulfilled on the same day but may be delayed by the backlog and/or shipping if you are sending your film via mail.